 Most places have various mentor and buddy programs that provide a safety net, practical contacts, and a social network for new international students.
-If you get a chance to join one, it's a great way to meet other people from both Denmark and the rest of the world, and the people signing up to be mentors or buddies are most likely interested in getting an international network.
+If you get a chance to join one, it's a great way to meet other people from both Denmark and the rest of the world, and the people signing up to be mentors or buddies are most likely interested in getting an international network

 Even if you haven't been in one of the programs yourself, and are a long-term international student in Denmark, ask your local international office if it's possible for you to become a mentor or buddy in the future.
 This is a great way to use your experiences to help new international students and to meet new people in the process.
-Please note that CBS does not have an actual mentor/buddy programme, but have international ambassadors available instead.